awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 # Getting Started with the Infineon OPTIGA™ Trust X and XMC4800 IoT Connectivity Kit<a name="getting_started_infineon_trust_x"></a>

 This tutorial provides instructions for getting started with the Infineon OPTIGA™ Trust X Secure Element and XMC4800 IoT Connectivity Kit\.
-In comparison to the [Getting Started with the Infineon XMC4800 IoT Connectivity Kit](getting_started_infineon.md) tutorial this guidance provides an easy provisioning of secure credentials using Infineon OPTIGA™ Trust X Secure Element.
+In comparison to the [Getting Started with the Infineon XMC4800 IoT Connectivity Kit](getting_started_infineon.md) tutorial this guidance provides an easy provisioning of secure credentials using Infineon OPTIGA™ Trust X Secure Element\.

-The hardware required for this tutorial comprises two parts.
+The hardware required for this tutorial comprises two parts\.

 1. Host MCU - Infineon XMC4800 IoT Connectivity Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANsbUAH/XMC4800-IoT-Amazon-FreeRTOS-Connectivity-Kit-WiFi)\.

 1. Security Extension Pack:
-    + Secure Element - Infineon OPTIGA™ Trust X
+    + Secure Element \- Infineon OPTIGA™ Trust X\.
-    + Personalization Board - Infineon OPTIGA™ Personalisation Board
+    + Personalization Board \- Infineon OPTIGA™ Personalisation Board\.
-    + Adapter Board - Infineon MyIoT Adapter
+    + Adapter Board \- Infineon MyIoT Adapter\.

     visit the AWS Partner Device Catalog to purchase them from our [partner](https://devices.amazonaws.com/detail/a3G0h000000TePnEAK/OPTIGA%E2%84%A2-Trust-X-Security-Solution)\.

 If you want to open a serial connection with the board to view logging and debugging information, you need a 3\.3V USB/Serial converter, in addition to the XMC4800 IoT Connectivity Kit\.
 The CP2104 is a common USB/Serial converter that is widely available in boards such as Adafruit's [CP2104 Friend](https://www.adafruit.com/product/3309)\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.

 In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.